January 9, 2017 Gender segregation rules in the Hasidic workplace

 - It is forbidden for a man and a woman to speak about themselves as “us.”
 For example, instead of saying “we need to talk to them” one needs to say “they need to be talked to

-The above, was the contract from one company that was very stringent.
+The above was the contract from one company that was very stringent.
 Over the years I’ve learned that there is a great spectrum of religiously acceptable behavior among Hasidic professionals.
-But I’m showing you what expectations in one company were because it can never hurt to go in understanding that on some level, the ideal of piety in workforces look like that: strict, strict separation of the sexes.
+But it can never hurt to go in understanding that on some level, the ideal of piety in workforces looks like that: strict, strict separation of the sexes.